Agustin107x/Practica-Obligatorio/README.md

 ```

 ## Asumptions
-- Git is installed in bastion
+- Git and Ansible is installed in bastion
-- SSH is installed in all machines.
+- SSH is installed and enabled in all machines.

 ## License